 Since the oil, vinegar and water are in the mix be sure to shake the spray bottle well before spraying your microfiber cloth.

-Start at the top of the room and end at the bottom (vacuuming for floor).
+Start at the top of the room and end at the bottom (vacuuming the floor).
 This top to bottom approach to dusting is the most effective.